 Hospital Staff Emergency Relief Fund

-With support of patients, friends and donors, the Foundation has made available up to $250,000 for small grants to provide emergency relief to our hardworking hospital staff who have incurred unexpected personal expenses due to this health care crisis.
-Being on the frontlines they are asked to make sacrifices to be available and work more hours to meet the needs of our community, and they have done so without question.
-These grants will range from $1,000 – $5,000 and will be given to support unforeseen costs such as child care, elder care, transportation, school supplies, meals or other necessities.
-To date, more than 60 requests for staff support have been received, and we anticipate many more.
+With support of patients, friends and donors, the Foundation has given out $250,000 in small grants to provide emergency relief to our hardworking hospital staff who have incurred unexpected personal expenses due to this health care crisis.
+Grants have been given to support unforeseen costs such as child care, elder care, transportation, school supplies, meals or other necessities.

 Saint Francis Memorial Hospital relies on the support of generous patients and friends, especially during crisis situations like this.
 We know this crisis affects us all and we appreciate your strength, courage and dedication to your community during this difficult time.